davazp/lector/README.md

 async-reader is a library to deal with asynchronous *readers*: computations with access to some read-only context.

-**This is package is experimental and it is under active development.
-Expect backward-incompatible changes**
+**This package is experimental and it is under active development.
+Expect backward-incompatible changes**.

 ## [Introduction to async-readers](./doc/tutorial.md)
 ## [Using async-reader with React and Redux](./doc/react-redux-integration.md)